Let's Build Resiliency from the Roots Up

 AC Hill

 AC Hill (formerly Stauble) is an herbalist, herb farmer, teacher and adventurer.
-She grows herbs and creates small batch, high quality remedies to offer her community and sells at the Cooperstown NY Farmers Market under the name Traveling Herb Farmer.
+She grows herbs and creates small batch, high quality remedies to offer her community and sells at the Cooperstown NY Farmers Market under the name Traveling Herb Farmer every Saturday.
 She's passionate about sharing her herbs and the things she's learned along the way.
-Teaching workshops locally in Central NY and also conducting online classes.
+AC loves leading plant walks and teaching hands-on workshops locally in Central NY and also conducting online classes which are unique in their live and lively, interactive and interesting nature.
 She's the co-director of the Actaea Institute of Herbal Medicine and Aromatherapy, with Gabriel Mojay, which offers short online classes, a monthly guest lecture series featuring inspiring experts in herbal medicine, and a full Diploma Program in Herbal Medicine and Aromatherapy.
-The Diploma students meet online for live, and lively, interactive classes each Sunday for 8 months.
-The Actaea Institute Herb Camp is a 4 day in-person intensive to practice skills like medicine making, distillation and pulse and tongue diagnosis and much more.
-It's being held at AC and Isaac's Farm, Cohosh Creek (where the Plant Cunning Conference is held) two weeks after the conference, August 5-9, 2026.
-When AC is not in the apothecary or garden, find her in community, singing around a fire, snowboarding or on some far away adventure.
+The Diploma students meet online for classes each Sunday for 8 months with interactive, participatory sessions which keep students engaged and excited to show up week after week.

 Screenshot 2026-02-17 212108